![]() |

 E) Medication administration.

-2) Identification and analysis of problems.
+2) Identification and analysis of safety event reporting; and

-1) A detailed statement of its goals;
+1) A detailed statement of goals and objectives;

 2) The methodology and criteria that will be used to meet each stated goal;